-This course requires an extensive literature review of content, international and domestic pedagogical practices and organizational change theory.
+This course requires an extensive literature review of content, international and domestic pedagogical practices and school improvement theory.
 Following the literature review, the completion of the first four subsections of the methodology chapter for the graduate project is also expected.
-Specific instruction is given for conducting, analyzing and evaluating qualitative data gathered through interview methodology.
+Specific instruction is given for conducting, analyzing and evaluating quantitative and qualitative data gathered through mixed methods.
 Pre-requisite: EDUC 7090.